survivejs/react-book/manuscript/01_webpack_compared.md

 Webpack will traverse through the `require` statements of your project and will generate the bundles you want.
 You can even load your dependencies in a dynamic manner using a custom `require.ensure` statement.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

-All this is relies on configuration.
+All this relies on configuration.
 It can be difficult to understand what's going on if you haven't seen it before.
 Fortunately there's certain logic involved.
 Here is a sample configuration adapted from [the official webpack tutorial](http://webpack.github.io/docs/tutorials/getting-started/):

 **webpack.config.js**